Joyaboi/Ardtornish-Lichen-Herbivory/README.md

-# Do deer population control measures affect epiphytic lichen biodiversity in Scottish rainforests?
+# Contemporary Woodland Herbivore Impact on Epiphytic Lichen Communities in Atlantic Rainforests

 This repository contains the data-processing and statistical analysis workflows associated with an MSc dissertation investigating relationships between woodland